 We are open but recommend that employees work from home.

 The temporary guidelines for telecommuting states that, we are open, but recommend that employees work from home.
 An employee’s eligibility to work remotely will be determined by their VP, dean, or vice provost.
 These decisions will be final and not grievable.
 The temporary telecommuting guidelines are only for the current global health emergency, and will not be an ongoing telecommuting policy.
-After April 28, 2020, employees will be expected to return to their regular work schedule and location, unless otherwise communicated.

 - More Information

 If you have been approved to work remotely, ITS can assist you in creating a successful remote work environment.
 Functionality within our Microsoft Office 365 offering has been increased and we encourage you to use these resources to work collaboratively and seamlessly in a virtual environment.

 In addition, the HelpDesk can assist you with any technology support you may need.